msalat/HalfSipHash-AVR/README.md

 and [Daniel J. Bernstein](https://cr.yp.to) as a defense against [hash-flooding DoS attacks](https://aumasson.jp/siphash/siphashdos_29c3_slides.pdf).

+**This fork optimizes the rotate on AVR microcontrollers for *halfsiphash* only.
+Approx 105 cycles/byte (instead of 600) with 32 byte messages.**

 SipHash is:

 * *Simpler and faster* on short messages than previous cryptographic